This article was originally written on 1/15/2018.

 Their tendency to think critically and question truths can also be valuable for employers that are open to change.
 Allowing employees to contribute ideas, share their insights and suggest process improvements can help the company progress in a positive direction.
 Plus, you’ll earn bonus points with millennials for valuing their opinions.

 Driven by Results

-Piggy-backing off their desire for professional purpose, millennials understand success through the results.
-The disconnect between older generations and millennials is often in their perspective on structures and processes.
+Piggybacking off their desire for professional purpose, millennials understand success through the results.
+The disconnects between older generations and millennials are often in their perspective on structures and processes.
 Where baby boomers might value professional dress codes and formal 9-to-5 schedules, millennials are focused on getting the work done.
 They might show up in jeans at 10 a.m., but they’ll still deliver what’s expected of them before they leave.

 It’s also important for managers to understand that even though the majority of millennials are more honest and casual than older employees, they still respond to clear expectations and metrics that define a job well done.

 Quite a Curious Bunch

 Despite the stereotypes, millennials are willing to put in the hard work to become better employees.
 They’re curious professionals, always eager to develop new skills and take on more responsibilities.
 As such, they’re especially open to career development and mentorship programs.
 Plus, they aren’t afraid to ask questions and challenge the status quo.

 Such curiosity also means they’re prone to thinking outside the box and coming up with creative solutions to a wide array of challenges.
 Much like their big-picture thinking, this can benefit companies that are open to new ideas.

 Hands in for Collaboration